sandialabs/chama/documentation/installation.rst

 Installation
 ======================================

-Chama requires Python (2.7, 3.4, or 3.5) along with several python package dependencies.
+Chama requires Python (2.7, 3.4, or 3.5) along with several Python package dependencies.
-Information on installing and using python can be found at https://www.python.org/.
+Information on installing and using Python can be found at https://www.python.org/.
 Python distributions, such as Anaconda, are recommended to manage the Python interface.